anuvgupta/sitarhero/README.md

 Visit [anuv.me/sitarhero](http://anuv.me/sitarhero)

 ## idea
 I was inspired to design **Sitar Hero** in fourth grade, after my friends and I managed to come up with a plethora of multicultural puns.
-Sitar Hero being the one I found most compelling, I vowed to one day make a game similar to [Guitar Hero](https://www.guitarhero.com/game), but with the popular Indian instrument, the sitar, instead of the classic Gibson SG modeled guitar.
+Finding "Sitar Hero" the most compelling, I vowed to one day make a game similar to [Guitar Hero](https://www.guitarhero.com/game), but with the popular Indian instrument, the sitar, instead of the classic Gibson SG modeled guitar.
 For this project, that is what I originally intended to create; however, synchronizing an audio bytestream with the movement of AWT and JavaX Swing components is in fact quite an unwieldy task.
 Thus, I decided to make the project more authentic to the concept of *"Sitar Hero"* and have the user feel like he/she/they is/are playing a sitar.
 &nbsp;
 **Gameplay:**
  - The player must hit notes on the keyboard as they reach the bottom of the screen